 - a storeroom connected to a house by a breezeway.16

-3. When is a dwelling considered to be “inhabited”?
+3. When is a dwelling inhabited?

-For purposes of this statute, a dwelling is inhabited even if the person living in it is not present at the time of the alleged burglary.17
+Under California Penal Code 460, a dwelling is inhabited even if the person living in it is not present at the time of the alleged burglary.17

-A structure, though, is not inhabited if the former residents have moved out and do not intend to return, even if some personal property remains inside.19
+A structure, though, is not inhabited if the former residents moved out and do not intend to return, even if some personal property remains inside.19

 Legal References:

 - People v.
 Trevino (2016) 1 Cal.App.5th 120.
 See also People v.
 Cruz (1996) 13 Cal.4th 764.
+California Penal Code 460 PC.

 - People v.
 Fleetwood (1985) 171 Cal.App.3d 982.
 See also People v.
 Trevino, supra.